 Every Tuesday, I write with Suzi on Zoom.
 I sit in my sun room.
 Suzi sits in her office, on the ground floor of her home.
-Behind her, in an alcove cut into the wall, twin monk statues face one another, heads bowed, hands in prayer pose, each saluting the light in the other.
-Each receiving that grace with gratitude.
+Behind her, in an alcove cut into the wall, twin monk statues bow, saluting the light in one other.

-On Zoom, Suzi and I write about the same things we would talk about if we were sitting over a table sipping tea and eating salad as we used to do, before quarantine.
-Suzi and I have been writing together for, what is it, twenty years?
+On Zoom, Suzi and I write about the same things we would write about (or talk about) if we were sitting over a table sipping tea and eating salad - the chimes outside the window, the husbands quietly working in the next room, our changing bodies, a bee crawling along a windowsill, God.
+Long before zoom or quarantine, Suzi and I have been writing together.
+What is it, twenty years now?

 We write with a timer.
 20 minutes.
 Go.
 When the timer goes off, we read our work.
 We don’t comment (much) though now and then, we laugh or sigh or gasp at what the other has written.
 We write twice.
 We read twice.
 We say goodbye.

 I look forward to this each week.
 It’s the only steady practice I can maintain these days.

 Today, as we began our first 20-minute round, I had every intention of writing about Mary.
 I want to find words to express this unlikely love affair - unlikely because I was raised without religion in the middle of a mostly Jewish community on Long Island.